 The report’s 35 recommendations address many aspects of payee appointment and selection in the current SSA program, including specific changes in policy, guidance, administration, communications, forms, technology, training, and research.

-On September 24, the Board will hold a virtual public forum to discuss the findings of this reportand other aspects of payee selection.
-For more information and to register for the webinar:
+On September 24, the Board held a virtual public forum to discuss the findings of this report and other aspects of payee selection.

 About the authors: